maraouf/OmniGrid/README.md

 ## Deploy

-The canonical production deploy is the Forgejo Actions pipeline at `.forgejo/workflows/deploy.yml` — push to `main`, the runner rsyncs the build context to the Swarm manager, builds the `omnigrid:<version>` image there, pushes to the configured registry, and force-updates the running stack.
+The canonical production deploy is the CI pipeline at `.forgejo/workflows/deploy.yml` — push to `main`, the runner rsyncs the build context to the Swarm manager, builds the `omnigrid:<version>` image there, pushes to the configured registry, and force-updates the running stack.
 Full operator runbook (runner setup, deploy-key rotation, registry credentials, manual rollback) lives in [`docs/guidelines/deploy.md`](docs/guidelines/deploy.md).

 For a one-off / manual stand-up: